hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/staying-up-to-date.md

 **Using Bazel**

 To run our latest release with Bazel, you can look up our [releases page](https://github.com/zeroone-boa/agora-cl/releases), look at the release tag you want to run, such as v1.0.5, then do `git checkout v1.0.5`.
-Afterwards, you can re-run your beacon chain and validator as you ran them earlier with Bazel.
+Afterwards, you can re-run your Agora chain and validator as you ran them earlier with Bazel.

 **Using Systemd**

 Edit the systemd files for both validator (`/etc/systemd/system/validator.service`) and beacon (`/etc/systemd/system/beacon.service`).
 The filename  depends on what you used when you installed, if you forgot the name, just `ls` that directory (`/etc/systemd/system/`) and edit them both.
 Add the `Environment` key under the `[Service]` group to have `Environment     =  USE_PRYSM_VERSION=v2.0.2`

-Example for the beacon chain:
+Example for the Agora chain:
 ```
 [Unit]
 Description     = Ethereum Beacon Chain Service